MJB logo

 Digital Audio (PCM) Sound Effects Software

-for embedded micro-controller applications (PIC32 target)
+and audio player for embedded micro-controller applications

 Nano Waveform Generator